IHE/RAD.IRA/input/pagecontent/volume-1.md

 Figure 1:XX.4.2.1.2.1-4: Select Content Flow in RTC-IMR Profile

 Selected contents are put into 'focus' by the Reporting App.
-Note that here 'focus' is agnostic about the user interface implementation.
+Note that the 'focus' is agnostic about the user interface implementation.
 It may result in the selected contents being highlighted in the user interface, or it may result in the selected contents being flagged in the backend service.
 Specific behavior depends on the implementation.

 ###### 1:XX.4.2.1.2.5 Step 5: Sign-off Report